 - Neuroimaging study of brain perfusion, structure, and function

-- Carotid Stiffness is Associated with Brain Amyloid-ß Burden in Amnestic Mild Cognitive Impairment.
+- One-Year Aerobic Exercise Reduced Carotid Arterial Stiffness and Increased Cerebral Blood Flow in Amnestic Mild Cognitive Impairment.

 Honors & Awards

 - Pilot Study Award THR Research & Education Institute (2008)

 - Pilot Study Award UTSW Alzheimers Disease Center (2008)